-Chemotherapy, targeted therapies, surgery and radiation have been the pillars of cancer treatment for years but they’re having to make way for the next generation – immunotherapy, with CAR T-cell therapy leading the charge.
-Activity in the field suggests that the CAR T-cell therapy revolution will continue to steam ahead and several life sciences organisations want to ensure that they remain at the forefront of this movement.
+Chemotherapy, targeted therapies, surgery, and radiation have been the pillars of cancer treatment for years but they’re having to make way for the next generation – immunotherapy, with CAR T-cell therapy leading the charge.
+Activity in the field suggests that the CAR T-cell therapy revolution will continue to steam ahead and several life sciences organizations want to ensure that they remain at the forefront of this movement.
 To do this, many are turning to experts for primary insight.

 Over the past few months, we’ve had an increasing number of customers wishing to engage with experts to learn more about this rapidly emerging approach, and thanks to our AI search technology we’ve been able to find and match them with global leaders in CAR T-cell therapy.
 Powered by machine learning, our AI technology scours publicly available online data to find experts who have the expertise our customers are after, no matter how niche their specialisms are.
 Because we’re not limited to a fixed database of specialists and our technology works 24/7 to find the best minds out there, we’re able to find experts others can’t.
 But more on our technology and how it works later.